 There’s never enough time for the important things in work and life.
 Throughout history, delegating tasks to other people has been an excellent method to get more things done.
 Even in the internet age, this hasn’t changed.
 In fact, outsourcing tasks to others is now even more accessible with the popularity of virtual assistants or VAs.

 Across countries all over the world, one of the most popular countries to hire virtual assistants is the Philippines.
 Filipino virtual assistants are known to be English-proficient, hardworking, and adaptable.
-And yes, you can hire them for a salary cheaper than minimum wage in first-world countries.

 Table of Contents

 How You Hire Your Filipino VA Affects the Cost

 There are three main methods to hire a VA.
 The method you choose will impact how in control you are over your Philippine virtual assistant costs.